jcouv/csharplang/proposals/extensions.md

 ```

 Extension containers shall only be declared in non-generic, non-nested static classes.
-It is an error for a type to be named `extension`.
+It is an error for a type to be named `extension` in C# 14.

 ### Static classes as extension containers